Frequently Asked Questions

+Although we haven't had anyone ask this before, we added this in for good measure.
 You may notice each scone is slightly different in height or shape.
 For example, some might be sloped somewhat or marginally taller than others.
 This is because every batch is hand-made, and each scone is unique.
 They’re not punched out by machines making them precisely uniform.
 That being said, we love the wonky ones because we believe it gives them a bit of character.

 Do you sell your boxes in retail stores?

 Our sampler bakery boxes are available at Butler's Orchard Market.
 Click here to find out more!